justinchoi001/liferay-learn-0/commerce/user-guide/customers/account-management/account-roles/README.md

 * **Order Manager**: Order Managers have all the permissions of buyers, and can also manage, delete and approve orders.

 These roles can be used to enable a full purchasing workflow on your site.
-Roles may be created and customized as needed to achieve a workflow that meets specific business needs.
-For more information see [Roles and Permissions](https://help.liferay.com/hc/articles/360017895212-Roles-and-Permissions) for more information.
+Roles may also be created and customized as needed to achieve a workflow that meets specific business needs.
+See [Roles and Permissions](https://help.liferay.com/hc/articles/360017895212-Roles-and-Permissions) for more information.

 ## Seller-side Account Management Roles

 Accounts can also be managed by Administrators and Sales Agents.
-The Sales Agent is a role that allows a user to manage any account assigned to him without granting him administrative permissions.
+The Sales Agent allows a user to manage any account assigned to the role without granting administrative permissions.

 To give a sales agent access to accounts: